Episodes

 Genesis 2

-Wednesday Apr 09, 2025
+Apr 9, 2025

-Wednesday Apr 09, 2025
+Apr 9, 2025

-Genesis 2 provides an account of creation from a second perspective, focusing specifically on the creation of humans and the Garden of Eden.
+Genesis 2 provides an account of creation from a second perspective, focusing specifically on the creation of humans and the garden of Eden.

 God planted a garden in Eden as a perfect home for the man and placed him there to work it and care for it.
 The garden had all kinds of beautiful trees that provided food, including two special trees in the center: the tree of life and the tree of the knowledge of good and evil.
 God commanded Adam that he may eat from any tree in the garden except the tree of the knowledge of good and evil, warning that, if he ate from it, he would "surely die."